MeteorDevelopment/meteor-website/src/routes/faq/addon-template/+page.md

 Our template is a great way to get started with Meteor addon development.
 The following guide will show you how to set up a new project using said template.
-We will be using [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/), but you can use any IDE you want, as long as it can connect to GitHub.
+We will be using [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/), but you can use any IDE.

 <br>